How To Sell on Amazon Handmade

 The message here is that Amazon really wants to support handmade sellers on its platform.

-As of 2022, there were approximately 60,000 Amazon sellers making over $1 million worth of sales and 350,000 Amazon sellers making over $100,000 worth of sales.
+As of 2019, there were approximately 25,000 Amazon sellers making over $1 million worth of sales and 200,000 Amazon sellers making over $100,000 worth of sales.
+Just take a look at these top performers in Amazon Handmade:

 One of these clients is Carol.
 Carol is a fantastic upholsterer and the owner of Yorkshire Quilts, a business she has built up over the past 5 years creating bespoke cushions and covers for local customers.